 - This stairway was originally built for the US Coast Guard to allow access to the LORAN radio antenna on the top of the mountain.

-- They needed a radio receiver to be very high.
+- They needed a radio receiver to be very high for reception.
 This is the main reason why they chose this peak.

 - This step ladder was built in 1943, during the World War II.